irene-glez/tweets-analysis-NLP/README.md

 e.
 What kind of mathematical correlation do you find between public metrics?
 f.
 Have you drawn any extra conclusions in your analysis? -->

-4. To use a pre-trained model to determine the sentiment of tweets.
+4. To determine the sentiment of the tweets, and find with NLP hte most relevant words, hashtags, phrases...

 <!-- a.
 What are the predictions?
 Interpret the results.
 b.
 Which variables are the most important in the model?